rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 At this point one might want to save the data, for example by calling `df.to_csv('Star_Trek_movie_data.csv', sep=';')`.
 The result can be downloaded [here](https://github.com/rikunert/Star_Trek_ratings/blob/master/Star_Trek_movie_data.csv).

-##Data visualisation: using ggplot and matplotlib
+## Data visualisation: using ggplot and matplotlib

-Let's make a nice plot of movies organised according to their release date, showing their ratings.

 I start off by using the `ggplot` module as I am very familiar with the syntax from **R**.